 Since the human body does not produce or store vitamin C, we must consume it regularly through fruits and veggies.
 It supports a large number of body processes related to growth and repair.
 Vitamin C works with protein to make skin, tendons, and blood vessels.
 It helps heal wounds and repair cartilage, bones, and teeth.
 Adequate amounts also result in less bruising, faster healing, and healthier gums and teeth.
 Vitamin C helps increase iron absorption from plant-based foods.
 An important antioxidant, vitamin C also plays a role in immune function.
 So, yes, it is vital to our health, but megadosing is not the answer.

 So, how much vitamin C is enough?
-The RDA primarily depends on age and gender.
+The RDA primarily depends on age and sex.
 For example,

 The tolerable upper limit (UL) for vitamin C is 2,000 mg /day.
 Megadosing on vitamin C supplements above the UL may cause diarrhea, nausea, vomiting, heartburn, abdominal bloating and cramping, headache, insomnia, and kidney stones.
 Also, prolonged use of large doses of vitamin C may increase the nutrients's metabolism, causing losses.
 Once vitamin C decreases, you could develop rebound scurvy.
 As is the case with most nutrients, it is best to get enough vitamin C, but not in excessive amounts.

 Controversy exists about vitamin C's role with the common cold.
 Some research shows that vitamin C levels in the body decrease at the start of a cold and that increasing vitamin C intake might be beneficial.
 Other evidence shows that the body holds onto vitamin C due to increased demand and that extra vitamin C intake does not help combat a cold.
 Cold prevention using high-dose vitamin C supplements lacks evidence.
 With its weak antihistamine effects, vitamin C might make cold symptoms milder and shorten its duration.